noamcoh/noamcoh.github.io/_posts/2024-07-29-Unity-Section-Cuts.md

 After she had submitted her portfolio I have decided it is time for me to explore section cuts in Unity (It works in Unreal as well).

+You can read all about the solution in my [section cut project](/assets/projects/UnitySectionCuts.md)